 Supercoat Guaranteed Analysis

-The guaranteed analysis of Supercoat dry dog food (as of January 2021) is as follows:
+The guaranteed analysis of Supercoat dry dog food (Adult Chicken):

 |Carbohydrates *||Estimated 48%|

 Supercoat is a brand of dog food made by Nestlé Purina PetCare (or Purina), a subsidiary of the Nestlé corporation.
 The brand is sold predominantly to Australian consumers.